What is Placement

 Information on the different ways you can meet placement can be found at https://www.oakton.edu/admission/placement/index.php

-Reading, Writing and Math placement tests are available to be taken remotely.
-If you are interested in taking a placement test you will need to fill out the Placement Testing Request form.
+Reading, Writing and Math placement tests are available to be taken remotely (taken away from campus).
 On this form, you will confirm that you review, understand, and agree to the following items about remote testing before this form is submitted:

 - Guidelines for taking tests remotely